 Henceforth, you can likewise include a catch call after the block.
 To deal with whatever necessities to occur if our promise does timeout.
-Also, This is helpful in the event that you need to log something or reset some piece of your state.
+Also, This is helpful if you need to log something or reset some piece of your state.

 Including a Rejection Message

-Furthermore, our capacity currently permits a discretionary error message to be passed in.
-Besides, This lets us present something supportive to the user.
-And, it will give them further guidelines or instruct them to attempt once more.
+Furthermore, our capacity permits a discretionary error message to be passed on.
+Besides, this lets us present something supportive to the user.
+And it will give them further guidelines or instruct them to attempt once more.

-Consequently, we decided to have our timeout promise call reject as opposed to determining.
+Consequently, we had our timeout promise call reject as opposed to determining.
 Because I need it to be certain that an error happened.
 And, whichever procedure set this timeout should deal with the error case.
-Usually, you could rather simply make both your unique promise.
+Usually, you could rather make both your unique promise.
 And your timeout promise resolve and along these lines not need a rejection message.
 But I do not want to suggest this.